wtfacoconut/GettingAndCleaningData_Course_Project/CodeBook.md

-## Below is a full listing of all variables reported on in the summary including some basic information about the variable
+## Below is a full listing of all variables reported on in the summary including some
+## basic information about the variable

+# The following variables were merged in from ther files in the data set which were
+# important in having a single complete dataset:

-activity						# This is a numeric ID that identifies the activity being performed by the subject subject_num						# The numeric ID for the Subject being tested activity_name					# The "descriptive" name of the action being performed by the subject
+activity						# This is a numeric ID that identifies the activity being performed by the subject subject_num						# The numeric ID for the Subject being tested activity_name					# The "descriptive" name of the action being performed by the subject.

-# These signals were used to estimate variables of the feature vector for each pattern:
+# The following signals were used to estimate variables of the feature vector for each pattern.
 # Each variable is suffixed with their measurement type of either "mean" or "std" (short
 # for standard deviation) as well as its 3-axial signals in the X, Y and Z directions.
+#
+# Some additional abbreviations used in the variables below are as follows:
+# Acc = acceleration
+# Mag = Magnitude

 tBodyAcc-XYZ
 tGravityAcc-XYZ